shiboliukul/shiboliukul.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student at Dartmouth College
+role: PhD Student at Thayer School of Engineering, Dartmouth College

 # Organizations/Affiliations to show in About widget
 organizations: